oit-ipbl/Integration/team_exercise/team_exercise.md

 - The rules are as follows.
   - English only (exclude name of foods)
   - You need to introduce at least one Japanese and Thai food in your video.
+    - Maybe less famous foods have more impact and uniqueness.
   - You need to create and publish at least one video.
   - The all students should appear in the video.
 (If it is difficult, voice appearance is acceptable)
   - Please take care of the copyrights.
   - Time length is not limited, but 10 minutes or less is desirable.
 - We plan to release all team videos somewhere between August 21-28
 - Everyone will watch the videos of the other teams and votes on which food looked delicious.
-- Upload your video as "Unlisted" or "Public" to youtube, and then submit the URL of your video to the following MS forms.
+- Upload your video as "Unlisted" or "Public" (in Japanese, "限定公開" or "公開") to youtube, and then submit the URL of your video to the following MS forms.
-  - MS forms: link
+  - MS forms: link (now, no link)